jovmarkovic/zig-diff/README.md

   GNU unified diff style (default 3) lines of context with hunk merging. - WIP

 * `-p`, `--print`
-  Prints the output of two files with optional processing and skips comparison.
+  Prints the output of two files with optional processing and skips comparison;
+    includes header with filename and EOF footer, if stdout is not TTY, remove colors.

 * `-h`, `--help`
   Show usage information.